RegExrTech/SwapBotArchive/README.md

 * If you wish to mark the last X number of tags and messages as unread in your bot account, you can do so with `tools/unread.py`

+* If you wish to check if any of your bots are shadowbanned, modify `tools/shadow_ban_detector.py` to take in the name of your config file, then run the script.